It used to be possible for a brand to gain a social media following just by posting consistently and spending a few bucks to boost their content.

 Easier said than done.
-Generating leads from social media is an art and if you feel like you're stuck with monetizing your social media channels then a social media consultant could be really helpful in this area.
+Generating leads from social media is an art and if you feel like you're stuck with monetizing your social media channels then a consultant could be really helpful in this area.
 They could do a full social media audit and come up with creative content strategies to boost your lead generation.

 Content is the backbone of any social media presence.
 Without relevant and interesting content to post to your social networks, it's impossible to build a following and increase engagement with your brand.

 A social media expert can help to showcase your business's offerings via compelling content such as blog posts, videos, infographics, and customer testimonials that form the basis of social media campaigns.
 They can also help to coordinate user-generated content campaigns, where brands can leverage reviews and testimonials to build consumer trust.

 Influencer marketing is a specific niche within social media marketing that focuses on building relationships with individuals who have significant followings on social platforms.